adrianco/rs-tesla-telemetry/README.md

 Then navigate to the URL and port shown on your machine using a web browser.
 Use ^C to stop the Rscript server.
 If anything goes wrong, a log of the execution is written to app.Rout.

+On MacOS, you can use $ zsh runme.sh /Users/anc/Dropbox/cars/TeslaTrackMode/telemetry-v1-2020-10-09-11_56_58.csv which will open the browser for you.

 This is the header line for the csv
 ```